• Skip to main content

 For the purists, this option is 100% natural and creates a darker tung oil finish that looks cool and is super durable.
 It’s probably not going to work for those sensitive to odors!

-Dark Tung Oil is natural tung oil with an added resinous hydrocarbon for color.
-On the SDS sheet the additive is listed as Gilsonite, which is a natural type of asphalt.
+On the SDS sheet, the additive is listed as Gilsonite, which is a natural type of asphalt.

-Otherwise this is a natural option that produces a really cool finish.
+However, this is a natural option that produces a really cool finish.

-Also take note that tung oil almost always needs a solvent when used on wood.
-You can use Citrus Oil or Odorless Mineral Spirits.
+Also, take note that tung oil almost always needs a solvent when used on wood.

 Where to use: Interior and exterior (tung oil is the most durable natural exterior finish).

 Uses: Interior – furniture, floors, trim, doors.
-Exterior – wooden façades, patios, shutters, garden furniture etc.
+Exterior – wooden façades, patios, shutters, garden furniture, etc.

 4. Milk Paint Wash